Our Events

 Sign-up for our newsletter to learn details as they become available!

-MPV will launch its second International Summit in October 2025, in Washington, D.C., hosting experts in journalism, peacebuilding, neuroscience, and technology to examine how media both helps and hinders peace efforts.
+MPV will launch its second International Summit in Spring 2027 in Washington, D.C., hosting experts in journalism, peacebuilding, neuroscience, and technology to examine how media both helps and hinders peace efforts.

 Past Events